robinsuri-zz/java-sample/README.md

 This will start the server on `port 8080`

 Click on Install on the App Page
-you will see the message - `App Install event Occurred`
-Click on Uninstall you will see the message - `App Uninstall event Occurred`
+you will see the message - `App Install event Occurred` on console Click on Uninstall you will see the message - `App Uninstall event Occurred` on console